 yes blue ray has probably won the battle, it'll probably be around for a few years yet the way technology is evolving DD is the future

 I imagine most people on this site have been downloading movies for years.
 The format war is for people who don't know Jack about computers.
 And for them Blu-Ray has won and will dominate for a long time to come.
 I can even control my home PC from work and stream any film i want over the net to my office PC.

+Pirating is the way of the future!
 Also, if I could get an exact date on when the stock market will crash due to piracy...that would be great.

 paying the same price for a downloaded movie as for a dvd with only the ability to watch it 3 times and get deleted after 30 days ????
 NO THANKS

 You're right, THAT kind of restrictive DRM will spell the failure of whatever DD/DLC service one is using, but I highly doubt that when it becomes mainstream that it will be that way.
 It is likely that DRM will not go away completely, but media companies are realising that there is demand for DRM-free content.
 Look at EMI's catalog on iTunes.
 DRM has been an experiment by the major media companies, and overall it is failing.